Learn · Accounting & bookkeeping

 Record settlements as summarized journal entries

-The core mechanic of FBA bookkeeping is the settlement journal.
+The core mechanic of amazon fba accounting is the settlement journal.
 Instead of importing thousands of individual orders, you take each Amazon settlement and book one summarized entry that breaks the payout into its components.
 The deposit that hits your bank is just the bottom line; the journal restores everything Amazon netted out along the way.

 Here is an illustrative settlement journal (numbers are made up to show the structure, not real Amazon rates).
+It's a plain double entry bookkeeping example: every debit has a matching credit, and if the entry doesn't balance to the penny, a line got dropped.
 Suppose a settlement deposits $7,200 to your bank.
 The journal that produces that deposit might look like this:

 • Debit: Bank / clearing account $7,200 (the actual deposit)